snoyberg/snoyman.com/content/blog/haskell-base-proposal.md

 +++
-title = "Haskell base proposal" description = "A semi-concrete, semi-fleshed out proposal for changes to GHC and base" path = "/blog/2021/04/haskell-base-proposal" date = 2021-03-16
+title = "Haskell base proposal: unifying vector-like types" description = "A semi-concrete, semi-fleshed out proposal for changes to GHC and base to unify vector, bytestring, and text" path = "/blog/2021/04/haskell-base-proposal" date = 2021-03-16
 +++